-Penalty for processing of personal data
+Penalty for processing personal data

-The Greek subsidiary of Price Waterhouse Coopers Business Solutions S.A.
-(PWC) was sentenced to pay a fine of € 150,000.
+The Greek branch of Price Waterhouse Coopers Business Solutions S.A.
+(PWC) was ordered to pay a fine of €150,000.

 Incident

-(c) processingis necessary for compliance with a legal obligation to which the controlleris subject
+- c) processing is necessary for compliance with a legal obligation to which the controller is subject

 Conclusion